iBotclub/iBotclub.github.io/README.md

-# Robotics Club, IIT Kanpur
+# iBot Robotics Club, IIT Madras

-This is the repository for Robotics Club, Indian Institute Of Technology, Kanpur.
+This is the repository for iBot Club, Indian Institute Of Technology, Madras.

 Hosted at: [Robotics Club, Student's Gymkhana](http://students.iitk.ac.in/roboclub/)